 This year, you will be doing more reading and writing than ever before.
-In addition to the novels you will be reading for English, many of the social studies lessons have a great deal of reading to do before you begin the written assignments.
-Keep in mind that you don't have to do everything in one day!
-You might want to break up the reading into two days, or do the reading one day and the assignments on another one or two days.
+Keep in mind that you don't have to do the entire lesson in one day!
+You might want to break up the lesson's reading into two days, or do the reading one day and the assignments on another one or two days.